10 most expensive Banksy artworks sold at auctions

 Measuring 4 metres in width, it is the second-largest known canvas by the world-famous street artist.

 The 2009 classical oil-on-canvas painting was not expected to fetch more than that many millions when it was put up for auction.
-However, when on 3 October 2019 the gavel fell at Sotheby’s Post War and Contemporary Art Evening Sale and the buyer’s premium was added, the painting realized USD 12.2 million for the auction house.
+However, when on 3 October 2019 the gavel fell at Sotheby’s Post War and Contemporary Art Evening Sale and the buyer’s premium was added, the painting realized USD 12.2 million (over INR 100 crore) for the auction house.

 After the sale, Banksy wrote on Instagram: “Record price for a Banksy painting set at auction tonight.
 Shame I didn’t still own it.”